-Following Gov. Whitmer’s “Stay Home, Stay Safe” order and guidelines published by the University of Michigan, The Michigan Engineering Zone will remain closed through April 13, 2020 in response to the COVID-19 pandemic.
-All summer programs (including the NAF Future Ready Scholars program and the Thinkabit Lab Qcamps) are still scheduled to move forward as planned.
-Our staff is working remotely, so please contact firstname.lastname@example.org if you have any questions!
+Following Gov. Whitmer’s “Stay Home, Stay Safe” order and guidelines published by the University of Michigan, The Michigan Engineering Zone is currently closed in response to the COVID-19 pandemic.
+All summer programs (including the NAF Future Ready Scholars program and the Thinkabit Lab Qcamps) will still be offered through online, virtual platforms.
+Our staff is working remotely, so please contact email@example.com if you have any questions!

 The Qualcomm® Thinkabit Lab™ at the University of Michigan is a multi-year collaboration between Qualcomm Incorporated and Michigan Engineering providing youth in the Detroit and Southeast Michigan area with a unique, hands-on experience in science, technology, engineering and math (STEM) raising awareness of careers they may not know exist.

 The Thinkabit Lab inspires year-round, hosting classes from local schools during the academic year and camp programs during the summer.
 Link to summer camp info here.

 - Students arrive at the Detroit Center in the morning and receive their personalized badge

 - Students enter the Qualcomm®World of Work (QWOW™) space where they engage in activities to discover their own talents and are introduced to concepts in growing STEM fields, such as:

 - Creative robotics

 - Students then build on what they learned in QWOW by engage in fun and inventive, hands-on engineering projects, guided by trained, experienced Thinkabit Lab coordinators.
 They learn: